normanj9/recipes/docs/recipes/frijoles-negros.md

-# Frijoles Negros
+# Frijoles Negros — RG beans

-*Adapted from the Frijoles Negros recipe in La Mesa Mexicana.*
+*Adapted from the Parsons Method recipe on the Rancho Gordo website.*

 ## Ingredients

 ### Beans

-- 250g dried black beans
+- 454g (1 lb) Rancho Gordo black beans, dry
+- 6 cups water, plus more hot water as needed
+- 4 garlic cloves, smashed
 - ½ white onion
-- 1 bay leaf
+- 2 bay leaves
-- Pinch of dried epazote
+- 2 tablespoons lard
 - 1 tablespoon kosher salt

 ---

 ## Method

-### 1. Soak
+### 1. Preheat

-Rinse the beans and remove any grit or small pebbles, then place in a large bowl and cover with water.
-Set aside to soak overnight.

-> **Quick soak alternative:** Rinse the beans, cover with cold water in a pot, bring to a boil for 2 minutes, then kill the heat and let sit covered for 1 hour.
-Drain and rinse, then proceed with the recipe.
+Preheat oven to 350°F.

-### 2. Cook
+### 2. Combine

-The next day, drain and rinse the beans, then place in a large saucepan with the onion, bay leaf and epazote, if using.
-Pour in 1.5 litres (6 cups) water and bring to the boil over high heat.
+Add beans, water, garlic, onion, bay leaves, and lard to a Dutch oven.

 ### 3. Simmer

-Boil the beans for 30 minutes, then reduce the heat to medium, add the salt and simmer for a further 40 minutes, or until the beans are soft and cooked through — check for doneness starting at 10 minutes, as fresher beans (e.g. Rancho Gordo) may finish significantly earlier.
-If the pan starts to dry out during cooking, add up to 1 cup more water.
+Bring to a simmer over medium heat and simmer uncovered for 10 minutes.

+### 4. Bake

+Cover the pot and transfer to the oven.
+Bake until beans are tender, 1 to 2 hours depending on bean age — check for doneness starting at 45 minutes.
+Check water level every 30 minutes and add hot water as needed to keep beans submerged.

+### 5. Salt

+Once beans begin to soften, stir in salt.
+Do not salt before this point.

-### 4. Serve
+### 6. Serve

-Discard the bay leaf and onion.
-Serve immediately, or store the beans in their cooking liquid in an airtight container in the fridge for up to 5 days.
+Taste and adjust salt.
+Remove onion and bay leaves before serving.
+Store beans in their cooking liquid.